lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 3.1.
 Click on the Zoom-in icon (magnifying glass with a plus) and click and drag over the clump on points.

 3.2.
-Click on the save icon (next to the 1x magnifying glass) to download the chart as a PNG.
+Click on "Pin Chart" and then the save icon (next to the 1x magnifying glass) to download the chart as a PNG.

 .. _DP0-2-Portal-UTAK-beginner-task2: